 - The ratio of freshly-ground coffee and water is important in preparing a delicious cup of coffee.
 Experiment and explore recommendations, which are often also written on the coffee packages.
 Keep in mind that the coffee to water ratio depends on many factors, for example, the origin of the coffee beans, the coffee grind size, and the coffee brewing method.

 - Brewing good coffee is about precision and consistency.
 Each method has its own particular routines.

-- It’s important use quality coffee equipment and materials.
+- It’s important to use quality coffee equipment and materials.

 - Use caps and glasses that are meaningful and aesthetically appealing to you.
-Enjoy your coffee in an comfortable environment.
+Enjoy your coffee in a comfortable environment.